Conserved charge susceptibilities in the relativistic mean-field hadron resonance gas model: constraints on hadronic repulsive interactions: Abstract

 \section{Abstract}

 We investigate the effect of repulsive interaction between hadrons on the susceptibilities of conserved charges, namely baryon number (B), electric charge (Q) and strangeness (S).
-We estimate second and fourth order susceptibilities of conserved charges, their differences, ratios and correlations within ambit of mean-field hadron resonance gas (MFHRG) model.
-We consider repulsive mean-field interaction among meson pairs, anti-meson pairs, baryon pairs and anti-baryon pairs separately and constrain them by confronting MFHRG results of various susceptibilities with the recent lattice QCD (LQCD) data.
-We find that the repulsive interactions between baryon-baryon pairs and antibaryon-antibaryon pairs are sufficient to describe the thermodynamics of hadronic matter at temperatures below QCD transition temperature.
-Very weak mesonic repulsive interaction is needed only to describe electric charge susceptibilities and can be neglected in the description of other susceptibilities.
-We finally conclude that the repulsive interaction between hadrons play a very important role in describing the thermodynamic properties of hadronic matter especially near quark-hadron phase transition temperature ($T_c$).
-The mean-field parameter for baryons ($K_B$) should be constrained to the range $0.40\le K_B\le 0.450$ $\text{GeV.fm}^{3}$ to get a good agreement with the LQCD results.
+We estimate second fourth and sixth order susceptibilities of conserved charges, their differences, ratios and correlations within ambit of mean-field hadron resonance gas (MFHRG) model.
+We consider repulsive mean-field interaction among meson pairs, baryon pairs and anti-baryon pairs separately and constrain them by confronting the results of various susceptibilities with the recent lattice QCD (LQCD) data.
+We find that the repulsive interactions between baryon-baryon pairs and antibaryon-antibaryon pairs are sufficient to describe the baryon susceptibilities of hadronic matter at temperatures below QCD transition temperature.
+However, small but finite mesonic repulsive interaction is needed to describe electric charge and strangeness susceptibilities.
+We finally conclude that the repulsive interaction between hadrons play a very important role in describing the thermodynamic properties of hadronic matter, especially near the quark-hadron phase transition temperature ($T_c$).
+The mean-field parameter for baryons ($K_B$) should be constrained in the range $0.40\le K_B\le 0.450$ $\text{GeV.fm}^{3}$ to get a good agreement of baryon susceptibilities with the LQCD results, whereas meson mean-field parameter $K_M\sim 0.05$ $\text{GeV.fm}^{3}$ must be included with $K_B$ to get a reasonable agreement of MFHRG model with the LQCD results for electric charge and strangeness susceptibilities.